pedrovgs/Buzz/README.md

 A portable photo booth built on top of [Electron](https://electronjs.org/), [React](https://reactjs.org/) and [Raspberry Pi](https://www.raspberrypi.org/).

+**Disclaimer: I use this repository as a playground for different web experiments.
+Don't look at the code expecting to find a canonical code example or any good practice.
+Sorry for the inconveniences.**

 ### Running this project:

 This repository is built on top of [Electron](https://electronjs.org/) and [React](https://reactjs.org/) using [Yarn](https://yarnpkg.com/en/) for dependency management.
 Thanks to these tools you can easily run this project on your computer running the following commands: